HarishaPrakash/Devops_MS_Thesis/README.md

 #### _Test:_
-Test case: Check if the Grafana is accessible in below URL\
+Test case: Check if the **Grafana** is accessible in below URL\

 _Test Steps:_
-1. open url http://192.168.56.15/gitlab/-/grafana in a web browser
+1. open URL http://192.168.56.15/gitlab/-/grafana in a web browser

 Post conditions:
 - Grafana is accessible at the indicated URL

+#### _Test:_
+Test case: Check if the **Sonarqube** is accessible in below URL\

+_Test Steps:_
+1. open URL http://192.168.56.15:9000/ in a web browser

+Post conditions:
+- Sonarqube is accessible at the indicated URL

 ## Set up GITLAB

+### Setup root password and create a non-root user

 1. Create a password for the **_root_** user and remember this password for future use. (referred as **_$ROOT_PASSWORD_** later)
 2. Login into Gitlab with **_root_** user and **_$ROOT_PASSWORD_**